- Transition From Relaxed Hair

 It's common to want a change as you head into a new year – so why not take a leap?
 Ditch the relaxer and go natural!
 Maintaining chemically treated hair can be expensive and sometimes causes long term damage to your strands and hair texture.
 Focus on growing your natural type four hair instead and you'll end up with long, healthy and lustrous results.

 Like any natural hair journey, it wont be easy – that's why we’ve got a range of tips to help you on your way from relaxed to natural.
+For even more advice, just take a look at our guide to hair treatments.

 As you transition you need to ensure your hair is getting properly conditioned and that your processed ends are hydrated and strengthened to prevent breakage.
 Deep conditioners go that extra mile to keep your hair moisturised, soft and supple.
 You should aim to deep condition at least once a week on your wash day and if there's a brand that knows how to revive transitioning hair it's Shea Moisture.